 4. I think dish water is gross!

-So, when I wash dishes (with running water), I get the dishes just a bit damp and then put a drop of soap on each.
+But when I wash dishes (with running water), I get the dishes just a bit damp and then put a drop of soap on each.
 I use a wet rag to wash them and put them clean (but soapy) in the sink.
 Then, I spray / rinse each dish individually and dry them.
+I feel like this gets them truly clean and I like things to be clean.

 First, I will store more paper products.
-We can burn them when done using them, so I feel fine about it environmentally.
+We can burn them in our fire pit when done using them, so I feel fine about it environmentally.
 It will save time / stress in a true emergency and I won’t have to wash my dishes in dirty water!

 5. Bathing takes less water than I thought